Skip to main content

 more options

-An important prerequisite for conducting experiments in gas-solid systems is to develop instruments capable of recording the principal variables in these systems.
+An important prerequisite for conducting experiments in gas-solid systems is to develop instruments capable of recording the principal variables in these systems inline, most notably bulk density of powders and grains and their moisture content.
 In this context, we have designed new diagnostic techniques since 1985.
-Notably, we created dielectric measurements of solid volume fraction for a variety of systems (industrial plants, snow pack, sand dunes, fluid beds) and refined optical fiber techniques.
+Notably, we created dielectric inline measurements of solid volume fraction and moisture content for a variety of systems (industrial plants, snow pack, sand dunes, fluid beds) and refined optical fiber techniques.

-A fruitful collaboration with Merck has led to the development of instrumentation, such as the level sensor described in the article below, which allow feedback control of continuous pharmaceutical manufacturing.
+A fruitful collaboration with Merck has led to the development of industrial instrumentation, such as the level sensor described in the article below, which allow feedback control in continuous pharmaceutical manufacturing.

 Michel Y. Louge, Jasdeep Mandur, William Blincoe, Anthony Tantuccio, and Robert F. Meyer: “Non-invasive, continuous, quantitative detection of powder level and mass holdup in a metal feed tube,” Powder Technology 382, 467-477 (2021).